Witham: Early history

-The town as it is now started life on 'Chipping Hill', which is the location of St Nicolas's Church.
-As the years went by, the hamlet grew to become 'Witham' and St Nicolas's Church of England Church (a unique spelling) serves a congregation of around 150 people each Sunday.
-During the latter half of the 18th century and the early 19th century, Admiral Sir William Luard was the town's most prominent citizen, a resident of Chipping Hill and a founder and patron of St Nicolas's Church.
+During the latter half of the 18th century and the early 19th century, Admiral Sir William Luard was the town's most prominent citizen, a resident of Chipping Hill.
 His funeral cortège through the town in 1910 was witnessed by thousands.

 In the 18th century, Witham briefly enjoyed a period as an affluent spa town after the discovery of a mineral-bearing spa by a Dr Taverner.
 Witham was also a centre of the wool trade until the decline of the industry in the late 17th century.